cmmubeenofficial/moodTape/README.md

 # moodTape
-Personla project to play music according to mood.
+Personal project to play music according to mood.